gaps-closure/pdg2/validator/README.md

 ## Known Issues/Incompleteness of Phase 2 PDG builder and MZN exporter

-1. Phase 2 PDG had a bug which failed to process callsites with variadic functions or struct literal functions, and also ignored all subsequent callsites in that function
+1. Phase 2 PDG had a bug which failed to process callsites with variadic functions or struct literal functions, and also ignored all subsequent callsites in that function.
+In the case of these functions, appropiate handling of parameter/return data dependencies must be considered.

-2. Calls through a function pointer are ignored by the Phase 2 PDG resulting in an incomplete PDG (significant issue for programs that use threads, callbacks, etc.)
+2. Calls through a function pointer are ignored by the Phase 2 PDG resulting in an incomplete PDG (significant issue for programs that use threads, callbacks, etc.).
+This includes call invocation, return control edges and data dependencies associated with parameters/return.

 3. Phase 2 PDG builds parameter trees to a depth of 5 leading to incomplete PDG in some cases

 ```
 Issue description: